Electroshock: A Crime Against Humanity

 James S. Gordon, MD

-Rethinking Psychiatry and Chitari Foundation announce their May 16 &17 Mind-Body Symposium featuring keynote speaker Dr. James Gordon, Harvard educated psychiatrist and world renowned expert in using mind body medicine to heal depression, anxiety and psychological trauma.
+Keynote speaker, Dr. James Gordon, is a Harvard educated psychiatrist and world renowned expert in using mind body medicine to heal depression, anxiety and psychological trauma.
+Dr. Gordon is author of Unstuck: Your Guide to the Seven-Stage Journey Out of Depression.

 An array of films chosen and presented by eight different organizations advocating for and supporting mental wellness in our society.